coderofstuff/app-kaspa/doc/TRANSACTION.md

 ## Address format

-Kaspa addresses begin with `kaspa:` followed by 61 base32 characters for a total of `67` bytes.
+Kaspa addresses begin with `kaspa:` followed by 61 base32 characters for a total of `67` bytes for Schnorr-signed addresses.

+For ECDSA-signed addresses (supported by this app only as a send address), it begins with `kaspa:` followed by 63 bytes for a total of `69` bytes.

 ## Structure